 Listening to the Rotel CD11 CD Player…

-On Chicago’s seventh release Chicago VII (CD, of course), the very lively track “Mongonucleosis”—written by James Pankow—begins with an upbeat, dynamic drum track by Danny Seraphine.
+On Chicago’s seventh release Chicago VII (buy at Amazon on CD or vinyl), the very lively track “Mongonucleosis”—written by James Pankow—begins with an upbeat, dynamic drum track by Danny Seraphine.
 Played through my pricey music server, the drums were quite concussive and there was above average impact, enough to really make this intro stand out.
 When the percussion came in, and finally the horn section, the full width and depth of the live zone of my audio room was filled with precise image placement, large scale dynamics and remarkable clarity.
 Playing the same song through the Rotel CD11 Tribute, the first requirement was to level match the amplitude.
 Once done, the imaging was exceptional, as was the clarity.
 However, the dynamics and impact were noticeably less forceful.
 And while the CD11 did sound very good, it was obviously surpassed by my DAC and server.
 But given the overwhelming disparity in cost and performance, I felt like the Rotel CD11 Tribute performed exceptionally well.

 Generally speaking, comparing the CD11 Tribute to my server and DAC, I found the CD player almost indistinguishable in terms of imaging, slightly less dynamic, slightly narrower on the bass performance, and the clarity had a slight increase in signal-to-noise ratio.
 On highs, there was a softer, less of a razor-sharp edge to instruments such as a sax and trumpets.
 However, as I listened to CD after CD, I came away with the undeniable feeling that this unit performs far better than the price would have me believe.

 Does The Rotel CD11 Tribute Have Any Resale Value?